 Sales and use taxes are the largest source of operating revenues for the City of Grand Junction.
-The City currently has over 4,600 vendors who are licensed and collect the City's sales tax on their business transactions.
-A business is required to collect the City's sales tax when it sells at retail tangible personal property inside the City limits.
-Of the 4,695 licensed vendors in the City, a few are also required to collect lodging tax (3%) which is used solely by the Visitors and Convention Bureau to promote tourism in the City.
+The City currently has over 5,400 vendors who are licensed and collect the City's sales tax on their business transactions.
+A business is required to collect the City's sales tax when it sells retail tangible personal property inside the City limits.
+Of the 5,400 licensed vendors in the City, a few are also required to collect lodging tax (6%) which is used solely by Visit Grand Junction to promote tourism in the City.

 **You can now file your sales and use tax online!
 Please read these instructions carefully to get started.
 The new online portal allows you to apply for a sales tax license, file returns, view your sales tax account balance, access your filing history and more!
 It is important that you use Google Chrome for your web browser.

 2020 Sales and Use Tax 101 Classes